Freddy-PC/se_project_react/README.md

 - Project Purpose
 - How to access the Application
-- Part 2/2: The BackEnd
+- Part 2/2: The Back-End
 - Tech & Techniques

 ## Project Purpose